gn0mesort/op/README.md

 # OP

 `op` is a common base for Discord bots.
-It can be used either as a NodeJS library or as an executable command which loads a configured bot for you.
+It can be used either as a NodeJS library or as an executable command which loads a configured bot for you. `op` was designed mostly for my own personal use as a way of quickly adding or removing features from a Discord bot without having the constantly rewrite the base components.
+The idea is to have a single program that might be used as the basis for many bots (which are themselves just collections of commands or plugins).
+Other than bootstrapping a new bot (loading plugins, loading commands, loggining into Discord, and hooking up to basic events) `op` is designed to do almost nothing on its own.

 ## Installation